Restoration Hardware Look for a DIYer’s budget

 -90 degree (angle) Elbows to connect the pipes.

--2 Flanges to screw to wall to hold everything
+-2 Flanges to screw to the wall to hold everything

 I’m home now ready to build, Wifey is beyond excited.
 So here’s how the magic happened: